coreboot/coreboot/Documentation/mainboard/hp/hp_kbc1126_laptops.md

-# HP EliteBook series
+# HP Laptops with KBC1126 Embedded Controller

 This document is about HP EliteBook series laptops up to Ivy Bridge era which use SMSC KBC1126 as embedded controller.

-## EC

-SMSC KBC1098/KBC1126 has been used in HP EliteBooks for many generations.
-They use similar EC firmware that will load other code and data from the SPI flash chip, so we need to put some firmware blobs to the coreboot image.
+SMSC KBC1126 (and older similar chips like KBC1098) has been used in HP EliteBooks for many generations.
+BIOS and EC firmware share an SPI flash chip in these laptops, so we need to put firmware blobs for the EC to the coreboot image.

+## EC firmware extraction and coreboot building

 The following document takes EliteBook 2760p as an example.